gordo1/MD_workflow/README.md

 * The place to do this is under `/BUILD_DIR/`
 * Most topology and parameter files can be found under `/Parameters`
 * Once complete, place the relevant input files under `/InputFiles` and make sure you have the right parameter files under `/Parameters`

-2. Prepare your input files.      `/Setup_and_Config`
+1. Prepare your input files.      `/Setup_and_Config`

 Under `/Setup_and_config` you can decide how many simulations to set up by editing the `master_config_file`.
 You can also run:

 ```sh
 ./prerun_checkjob.sh
 ```

 to make sure you have things in place and calculate how much diskspace you might use. (note!
-This script only properly calculates the diskspace used properly when run from MERRI as the catdcd is for x86 architecture) A number of sbatch templates and example namd config files are stored here for you to modify for your specific job.  i.e.
-`sbatch_start` for setting up the equilibration step `sim_opt.conf` the configuration file for the optimization step `sbatch_production` for the production runs `sim_production.conf` the configuration file for the production runs
+This script only properly calculates the diskspace used when run from MERRI as the catdcd is for x86 architecture).
+A number of sbatch templates and example namd config files are stored here for you to modify for your specific job. i.e.  `sbatch_start` for setting up the equilibration step `sim_opt.conf` the configuration file for the optimization step `sbatch_production` for the production runs `sim_production.conf` the configuration file for the production runs

-3. Benchmark your sims. `/Setup_and_Config/Benchmarking`
+1. Benchmark your sims. `/Setup_and_Config/Benchmarking`

 In order to check your jobs and optimize the numbers of cores used per simulation, make sure to go into `/Setup_and_Config/Benchmarking` Re-edit your sbatch files in `/Setup_and_Config` to use the appropriate numbers of CPUs.
 This is a really good time to not only benchmark your jobs to find an ideal node configuration but also a good chance to look at your simulation to check that it runs properly and that your model is sound.
 Nothing worse than running a lot of simulations to find that there is an error in the model!

-4. Create and prepare job directories.
+1. Create and prepare job directories.

 From `/Setup_and_Config` use: